csy1983/node-watchtower/README.md

 Refer to [express-watchtower](https://github.com/csy1983/express-watchtower).

 ## TBD
-- Push image to docker hub.
+- Push image to docker hub is not tested yet.